 - Body Mass Index (BMI) of 40*, or more than 100 pounds overweight.

 - Body Mass Index (BMI) of 35* with at least one or more obesity-related co-morbidities such as type II diabetes (T2DM), hypertension, sleep apnea, non-alcoholic fatty liver disease, or heart disease.

 - Children over 15 years old and adolescents up to 65 years old.

 - Your medical condition should not disqualify you for general anesthesia.

 - Have attainable expectations regarding VSG weight loss results

 * In June of 202, the CDC’s minimum BMI requirement was lowered to 35 without comorbidities after the COVID-19 pandemic.

 If you are a smoker, you should avoid smoking a month before and after your operation as directed by your doctor.
 Your physician also advises you regarding the medications to avoid before and after the VSG operation.
-You should be committed to follow a healthy pre-op and post-op VSG diet and adopt an active lifestyle.
+You should be committed to following a healthy pre-op and post-op VSG diet and adopting an active lifestyle.

 RELATED POST: Am I a Candidate for Gastric Sleeve Surgery?